 - If the bright sun is casting dark shadows or causing you to squint, turn away or find a patch of shade.

 Pro lighting tip: Make sure you have the proper lighting for video calls.
-I tried a bunch and love the Lume Cube Broadcast Lighting Kit.
-It comes with a suction cup for your monitor, a tripod, the light, and a soft diffuser so your face looks amazing.
+I tried a bunch and loved the Lume Cube Broadcast Lighting Kit.
+It comes with a suction cup for your monitor, a tripod, a light, and a soft diffuser, so your face looks amazing.

 Look better in full-body photos, too